-At September 30, 2006, the VI had debt or other obligations that exceeded its total assets by .8%.
-This is an unfavorable financial indicator and indicates that none of the VI's assets are debt-free, and for each dollar of assets the VI owns, it owes \$1 in liabilities to others.
+At September 30, 2007, the VI had total assets that exceeded its debt or other obligations by 1.9%.
+This is an unfavorable financial indicator and indicates that very little of the VI's assets are debtfree, and for each dollar of assets the VI owns, it owes 98.1 cents in liabilities to others.
 However, this ratio has continued to improve from the ratios reported in the previous periods.